nschonni/cordova-docs/articles/getting-started/ios-guide.md

 You'll need a *provisioning profile* to run your app on a device.
 Create one by using an Apple Developer account.
 You can also create one with your free Apple ID but there are limitations.
 See [Supported Capabilities](https://developer.apple.com/library/prerelease/ios/documentation/IDEs/Conceptual/AppDistributionGuide/SupportedCapabilities/SupportedCapabilities.html#//apple_ref/doc/uid/TP40012582-CH38-SW1).

-If you're team already has a provisioning profile, see [Option 3: Use your team's provisioning profile](#team-profile).
+If your team already has a provisioning profile, see [Option 3: Use your team's provisioning profile](#team-profile).

 ### <a id="use-developer-account"></a>Option 1: Use an Apple Developer account